We may earn money or products from the companies mentioned in this post. For more information, see our disclosure.

-The NuMe Classic Curling wand is pretty true to it’s name.
-If I had to describe it, classic would certainly be the word to use.
-It hasn’t kept up with any of the current trends that are producing a seemingly infinite variety of barrel shapes and sizes.
-That said, it seems to be a quality device.
+The NuMe Magic Curling Wand has the same classic shape that you come to expect from a standard wand, and it seems to be a quality device.
 Though simplistic and limited in terms of functionality, it operates well, and is made of good materials.
-If you’re not out for anything over the top or fancy, this curling wand is a nice, classic choice.
+If you’re not out for anything over the top features, this curling wand is an excellent choice.

 - The barrel is a uniform size of 25mm throughout.

 - The width is a good mid-range size.
-It’s my personal preference, because you can get a tight curl, but combing them out for a more wavy look is still a viable option.
+It’s my personal preference, because you can get a nice spiral, but combing it out for loose waves is still an option.